d0leet01/d0leet01/README.md

-- 👋 Hi, I’m @d0leet01!
+- Hi, I’m Dennis!
+I wanted to create a GitHub to showcase some of my favorite projects and homeworks.
-- 👀 I’m interested in Time Series Analysis / Financial Data, Bayesian Statistics, Semiparametric Regression, and Analytics.
+- The projects that I am posting are from both my time at California State University Sacramento where I studied math
-- 🌱 I’m currently learning Semiparametric Regression, Analytics and Consulting Strategies.
-I am always learning how to become a better programmer.
+- and my graduate statistics work at Texas A&M University.
+Currently I am learning analytics, flexible regression and I am always
-- 💞️ I’m looking to collaborate on Projects, specifically concerning machine learning, non-linear datasets, time-series.
+- looking to improve my coding skills.
 - 📫 How to reach me: Send me an email to dennisdavidleet@gmail.com.
 Don't hesitate!
 I love working on projects with all sorts of different types of people.

 <!---
 d0leet01/d0leet01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.